 Tackling food insecurity in the wake of the Covid19 pandemic

 Brooklyn Relief Kitchen at Old First (BRK) is a volunteer-led organization founded by restaurant industry professionals to tackle food insecurity in the wake of the COVID-19 pandemic.
 We prepare fresh cooked meals and relief boxes for distribution by our local frontline community partners.

 BRK is an evolving project meeting the varying needs of our New York City community, from our fresh meal program, to individual deliveries when possible, to food pantry drives and more.
-Old First Reformed Church in Park Slope Brooklyn is our generous sponsor, providing us with volunteer support and a fully equipped kitchen space.
+Old First Reformed Church in Park Slope Brooklyn is our fiscal sponsor and provides a fully equipped kitchen space.